kopia/kopia/site/content/docs/Installation/_index.md

 ### Installing Kopia

-Kopia in an open source software (OSS) developed by a community on GitHub.
+Kopia is an open source software (OSS) developed by a community on GitHub.

 The recommended way of installing Kopia is to use a package manager for your operating system (YUM or APT for Linux, Homebrew for macOS, Scoop for Windows).
 They offer quick and convenient way of installing and keeping Kopia up-to-date.
 See below for more information.